Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 * Some easy things that look good to the average user:
 	* Balloon or ToolTip help
 	* Keyboard shortcuts
-	* Quick reference guide as a suppliment to the user manual
+	* Quick reference guide as a supplement to the user manual
 	* Colorization
 	* Log file analyzers
 	* Automated installation
 	* Tools for checking the integrity of the system
 	* The ability to run multiple versions of the system for training
-	* A splash screen customized for their organisation
+	* A splash screen customized for their organisations

 ## Pride and Prejudice